-Cats can be picky eaters, but almost all of them respond immediately to the smell of fish.
-But, why do cats like fish anyway?
+Cats can be picky eaters, but almost all respond immediately to the smell of fish.
+But why do cats like fish anyway?
 Is this even a well-suited type of meat for your cat?
 And what kind of fish is best for cats?
-We’re going to tell you all about your cat’s fascination with fish, the best types of fish to feed it, as well as the risk factors around fish meals.
+We’ll tell you about your cat’s fascination with fish, the best fish to feed it, and the risk factors around fish meals.

 Why do cats like the smell of fish?

-The smell of fish is always alluring for cats because it is one of the most intense meat smells out there.
-While the smell of fish usually makes us cover our noses, it drives cats wild because, unlike humans, who are omnivores, cats are carnivores.
+The smell of fish is always alluring for cats because it is one of the most intense meat smells.
+While the scent of fish usually makes us cover our noses, it drives cats wild because, unlike humans, who are omnivores, cats are carnivores.
 This makes the smell of meat much more attractive to them.

 Fish meals are rich in protein, omega-3, taurine, and other essential nutrients for cats.
 This is why there are so many options for professional diet food for cats based on fish meat.
-It is a type of meat that cats respond easily to and also one that can meet their dietary requirements.
+It is a type of meat that cats respond quickly to and can meet their dietary requirements.

 Do cats hunt fish?

-While cats typically hunt on land, if the opportunity presents itself, they will also resort to fishing in order to feed.
+While cats typically hunt on land, they will also resort to fishing to feed if the opportunity presents itself.
 Cats are decent swimmers, but they will not venture into deep waters.
-But if they can reach fish easily, close to land, they will certainly seize the opportunity.
+But they will undoubtedly seize the opportunity if they can reach fish easily, close to land.

 Is feeding fish to your cat a good idea?

 Yes, feeding fish to your cat can be a good idea, but it all depends on the quality of the fish, the cooking process, and, of course, the quantity.
-As long as you keep in mind the correct dietary boundaries, fish is an excellent source of protein.
+As long as you keep the correct dietary boundaries in mind, fish is an excellent source of protein.

 There is one major exception, though.
-Some cats are allergic to fish and, if this is the case for your cat, then it is best to completely remove fish from their diet.
-This includes professional diets that are based on fish, treats, or any other supplements that might include fish.
+Some cats are allergic to fish, and if this is the case for your cat, removing fish from their diet is best.
+This includes professional diets based on fish, treats, or other supplements that might consist of fish.

 Also, because of the mercury and other toxins in our oceans, many cat owners like to avoid giving their cats fish.